xplato/alexandria/README.md

 ##### `toggleBetween`

-`toggleBetween` is used to toggle a setting between a list of values.
+`toggleBetween` is used to toggle a setting between a list of 2 values.
 It accepts two arguments: the setting name and an array of 2 values to toggle between.
-A more specific alternative to `cycleBetween`.
+This is a more specific alternative to `cycleBetween`.

 ```jsx
 alexandria.toggleBetween("theme", ["light", "dark"])